Skip to Content

 Contact details +64 (06) 356 9099 ext.
 84838

-I am a member of the National Oiled Wildlife Response Team, and on the editorial board for Ibis, the journal of the British Ornithologists' Union, and The Stilt (Australasian Wader Studies Group).
+I am a member of the National Response Team for Maritime New Zealand in the event of an oil spill, and am on the editorial board for Ibis, the journal of the British Ornithologists' Union, and The Stilt (Australasian Wader Studies Group).

 I am interested in ornithology in general, but specifically in bird migration, particularly shorebirds along the East Asian-Australasian Flyway.
-This work involves remote tracking of Bar-tailed Godwits and Red Knots from New Zealand, and investigating the molecular basis to godwit migration timing in a Marsden-funded project with Dr Andrew Fidler (Cawthron Inst.).
+This work involves remote tracking of Bar-tailed Godwits and Red Knots from New Zealand, and investigating the molecular basis to godwit migration timing.

 Long-distance bird migration